webmachinelearning/proofreader-api/README.md

 Our goals are to:

-* Help web developers perform real-time proofreading (e.g., of user input) on short phrases/sentences/paragraphs of freeform text.
+* Help web developers perform real-time proofreading (e.g. of user input) on short phrases/sentences/paragraphs of freeform text.
 * Allow web developers to build flexible proofreading UI/UX.
-* Offer higher-level APIs with specific inputs and output formats that can support error labeling and explanations, abstracting away the underlying implementation (e.g., OS feature, language model, etc.).
+* Offer higher-level APIs with specific inputs and output formats that can support error labeling and explanations, abstracting away the underlying implementation (e.g. OS feature, language model, etc.).
 * Enable progressive enhancement, so web developers can gracefully handle varying levels of user agent support.

 The following are explicit non-goals:

-* Proofreading for markdown or other formats/syntaxes (e.g., not intended for JS code)
+* Proofreading for markdown or other formats/syntaxes (e.g. not intended for JS code)
 * Check for consistent style and formatting throughout a user-provided input

 ## Use cases